vitrineofcode/lackluster-frontend/Proposal.md

 # Bite Clock - The Food Expiration Tracker

-The Food Expiration Tracker is a web application designed to help users manage their personal food inventory and reduce food waste by notifying them of upcoming expiration dates.
+Bite Clock is a web application designed to help users manage their personal food inventory and reduce food waste by notifying them of upcoming expiration dates.

 ## MVP Features